Kong/ngx_wasm_module/docs/DIRECTIVES.md

 Shared memory zones are shared between all nginx worker processes, and serve as a means of storage and exchange for worker processes of a server instance.

-Shared key/value memory zones can be used via the [proxy-wasm SDK](#proxy-wasm)'s `[get\|set]_shared_data` API.
+Shared key/value memory zones can be used via the [Proxy-Wasm SDK](#proxy-wasm)'s `[get\|set]_shared_data` API.

 [Back to TOC](#directives)